alexbenko/ourlife/README.md

 Backend/DevOps is the software field I want to get into so I created this project to demonstrate my profeciency.
 Anyone could upload their photos to a CDN or S3 and serve their content from there.
 I put in the time and effort in essentially creating my own CDN.

-The server is currently live at : https://api.alexanderbenko.com
 <!-- MAIN FEATURES -->
 ## Main Features
 <ol>